 - PR status gives you the choice to acquire Singapore Citizenship in the future, which is one of the few ways to obtain a Singapore passport (one of the world’s most powerful passports).

 Get a free consultation on the best way to set up your business

 Got questions about getting started?
 Get them all answered with a free consultation on business structure and compliance in Singapore.

 Types of PR schemes

-Permanent Residency is categorized into 3 different schemes.
-The most common route to get permanent residency is through the Professionals/ Technical Personnel and Skilled Worker Scheme (PTS) – this is for foreign professionals who are already living and working in Singapore.
+Permanent Residency is categorised into 3 different schemes.
+The most common route to get PR is through the Professionals/ Technical Personnel and Skilled Worker Scheme (PTS) – this is for foreign professionals who are already living and working in Singapore.

 The other two routes available are through the Global Investor Programme (GIP) – aimed at foreign investors who can invest S$2.5 million into the Singapore economy, or the Foreign Artistic Scheme – for acclaimed artists in fields such as photography, dance, music, theatre, literature or film.